-New research establishes proof of concept for a long-theorized terrorism threat to physical land borders: that violent Islamic jihadists could infiltrate them while posing as migrants to clandestinely reach targets in a new and unexpected way.
-In Europe, the new study shows, many dozens of jihadists finally did just that for the first time in contemporary terrorism history, conducting gruesome attacks in nine countries in recent years.
+New research establishes proof of concept for a long-theorized terrorism threat to physical land borders: that violent Islamic jihadists could infiltrate them while posing as migrants to clandestinely reach targets.
+In Europe, the new study shows, between 104 and 140 jihadists finally did just that for the first time in contemporary terrorism history, conducting gruesome attacks in nine countries in recent years.
 Over the next month, this series will explore the implications for U.S. border security of what happened in Europe.

 Part I By Todd Bensman as originally published in Townhall on November 20, 2019

-After 9/11, counterterrorism practitioners, intelligence analysts and academics were expected to constantly study one of the most fundamental components of attack tradecraft: “terrorist travel” – in addition to how jihadists communicate, arm, and finance themselves.
+After 9/11, counterterrorism practitioners, intelligence analysts and academics endeavored to constantly study one of the most fundamental components of attack trade craft: “terrorist travel” – in addition to how jihadists communicate, arm, and finance themselves.

-But little evidence in the public record suggests those responsible for American comprehension have fully acknowledged, let alone begun studying, a fresh terror travel phenomenon that literally exploded onto the world stage a full three years ago in Europe with the November 2015 coordinated terror attacks on Paris: the Islamic jihadist tactic of using camouflaging mass migration to unauthorized border crossings of targeted western nations.
+But little evidence suggests those responsible for American comprehension have fully acknowledged, let alone begun studying, a fresh terror travel phenomenon that literally exploded onto the world stage three years ago in Europe with the November 2015 coordinated terror attacks on Paris: a tactic by which Islamic jihadists camouflaged themselves within mass migration flows and crossed land borders to reach their European targets.
 History shows that contemporary terrorists, to include all 19 of the 9/11 hijackers, have usually relied on conventional airline-related travel into airports, processes that involved refugee resettlement fraud, white collar visa and immigration law violations.
-The lion’s share of counterterrorism effort naturally went to fixing those vulnerabilities.
+The lion’s share of counterterrorism effort went to shoring up those vulnerabilities.

-Unauthorized land border crossing was thought to reside in the fanciful land of hypothesis, widely ridiculed last year when President Donald Trump suggested it was more than plausible at the southern border.
+Unauthorized land border crossings?
+That tactic, though taken seriously in the immediate aftermath of 9/11, eventually came to reside in the fanciful land of hypothesis.
+It was widely ridiculed last year when President Donald Trump suggested it was plausible at the southern border.